et-com/etcom/lessons/github/jekyll.md

 #### Windows

  *Note:* I don't have a windows machine!
+So be sure to have [Julian Thilo's instructions](http://jekyll-windows.juthilo.com/) handy.

- The directions are at: http://jekyll-windows.juthilo.com/ (and they are great!)
-I'd use those over the ones below.
+ The basics are:

  1) Download Ruby for Windows at: http://rubyinstaller.org/downloads/